 - Prepare the chicken liver by cutting it into small pieces.

 - In a large Dutch oven, warm the oil and annatto seeds over high heat till the oil is colored a deep red from the seeds, about 4 minutes.
 Using a slotted spoon, scoop out and discard the seeds.

 - Add the chicken drumsticks and thighs into the pot along with the vinegar, salt, peppercorns, and bay leaves, and bring to a boil.

-- Reduce the heat to maintain a constant simmer, and cook, stirring occasionally, until the chicken is cooked through and the liquid is reduced, about 45 minutes.
+- Reduce the heat to maintain a constant simmer, and cook, occasionally stirring, until the chicken is cooked through and the liquid is reduced, about 45 minutes.

 - With tongs, transfer the chicken to a plate and return the pot to heat.